documentationfor yFiles for HTML 3.0.0.1

 arrow custom

-The first step is to create a class which implements IArrow.
+The first step is to create a class that implements IArrow.
 This interface exposes the following members:

 length and cropLength

 The length of the arrow and the distance to the node-edge intersection.
-We will discuss these later in detail.
-For now, we let them return 0.
+We will discuss these in detail later.
+For now, let them return 0.

 getVisualCreator

 Returns an implementation of IVisualCreator.
-We let our custom arrow class implement IVisualCreator, too, and simply return this.
+We let our custom arrow class implement IVisualCreator and simply return this.

 getBoundsProvider

 Returns an implementation of IBoundsProvider.
-We let our custom arrow class implement IBoundsProvider, too, and simply return this.
+We let our custom arrow class implement IBoundsProvider and simply return this.

 An empty IArrow implementation